-A. Statutory - No investment of LGAC monies may be made unless it is an Authorized Investment.
+- A. Statutory No investment of LGAC monies may be made unless it is an Authorized Investment.
 However, the converse is not to be inferred.
 The fact that there is authorization for a particular type of investment is not sufficient ground for making such an investment.
-Fiduciary judgment is essential and will be exercised in all cases.
+Fiduciary judgment is essential and will be exercised in all cases. - B. Administrative Procedures are maintained to ensure that:

-- B. Administrative Procedures are maintained to ensure that: - 1.
-Only high grade securities are purchased; - 2.
-Every purchase or sale is in accordance with the Bond Resolutions, the investment policies adopted by the Board of Directors, and Part 201.3 as promulgated on March 29, 2006; - 3.
+- 1. Only high grade securities are purchased; - 2.
+Every purchase or sale is in accordance with the Bond Resolutions, the investment policies adopted by the Board of Directors, and Part 201.3; - 3.
 Every purchase or sale is approved by an authorized officer of the Corporation or the Comptroller.